ISAITB/docs-tdl/source/constructs/index.rst

 interact
 ~~~~~~~~

-The ``interact`` step is used to exchange information with the user executing the test case.
-Interactions can be of two types:
+The ``interact`` step is used to exchange information with the user executing the test case by means of a popup dialog.
+It can be used both to present information to the user, as well as request inputs, depending on the child elements it defines.
+These child elements include:

 * **Instructions:** Informative messages or data to be presented to a user.
 * **Requests:** Prompts to a user to provide input.

-Both instructions and requests can be included in the same ``interact`` step to display and/or request multiple sets of information in one go.
 The structure of the ``interact`` element is as follows:

 .. csv-table::